rvatanme/Transistors/MOSFET/Simulation/README.md

 METHOD GUMMEL NEWTON

 will cause the solver to start with GUMMEL iterations.
 Then, switch to NEWTON if convergence is not achieved.
 This is a robust but a more time consuming way of obtaining solutions for any device.
 This method, however, is highly recommended for all simulations with floating regions such as SOI transistors.
 A floating region is defined as an area of doping, which is separated from all electrodes by a pn junction.

+The "extract" syntax extracts the threshold voltage of the MOSFET by calculating the maximum slope of the Id/Vg curve, finding the intercept with the X axis and then subtracting half of the applied drain bias.
+By default, the extract results is saved in the results.final file.